-In the social media world, RIM has taken a beating in the last several years from its critics…mostly because they’ve sat back and done nothing.
+In the social media world, RIM has taken a beating in the last several years from its critics…mostly because RIM sat back and did nothing.

 They’ve never used social media to their advantage.

-For example, when the new RIM CEO announced his first earnings report…one in which they said they lost money for the first time in seven years…you think they would’ve created some kind of social media campaign to fight back against all the negative attention.
+For example, when the new RIM CEO announced his first earnings report…one in which the company said they lost money for the first time in seven years…you think they would’ve created some kind of a social media campaign to fight back against all the negative attention.

 But they didn’t.